gpx135/fryday/README.md

 - Order Status Tracking
   * Real-time updates on order status (received, preparing, ready for pickup/delivery)
   * Estimated time of completion
-  * Push notifications for status changes (if app is developed)
+  * Push notifications for status changes (if the app is developed)

 ### 1.5 Payment Options
 - Cash on Delivery